-- supports colleagues in their teaching, by keeping informed about current developments in PE and provides a strategic lead and direction for this subject; - gives the head teacher an annual summary report in which the strengths and weaknesses in PE are evaluated and areas for further improvement indicated. - An action plan will be submitted at the start of each school year to identify how any weaknesses will be addressed and strengths continued to benefit the school as a whole. - This policy will be reviewed at least every three years of sooner if necessary.
+- supports colleagues in their teaching, by keeping informed about current developments in PE and provides a strategic lead and direction for this subject; - gives the head teacher an annual summary report in which the strengths and weaknesses in PE are evaluated and areas for further improvement indicated. - An action plan will be submitted at the start of each school year to identify how any weaknesses will be addressed and strengths continued to benefit the school as a whole. - Provide CDP opportunities to staff annually using our local Secondary School coaches and MFC coaches. - Please see the impact of funding folder to see the evidence of monitoring